-As in any business, sometimes you get to a point where a client–no matter how much money they pay–isn’t worth aggravation or loss of self-respect.
+As in any business, sometimes you get to a point where a client–no matter how much money they pay–is worth aggravation or loss of self-respect.
 Also, it would be unethical to take Sheen’s money because the bizarre star obviously isn’t taking advice from his public relations consultant.
-I applaud the man for walking away.

 It’s a fact of life that people get confused about the contraction for “it is” and/or “it has.”
-Just remember the apostrophe in “it’s” represents the “i” of “it is” and/or the “ha” of “it has.”
+Just remember, the apostrophe in “it’s” represents the “1” of “it is” and the “ha” of “it has.”

 I had just passed an entire block of closed upscale shops when a man in a hooded sweatshirt approached me.
 He wasn’t belligerent in an overt way.
 Instead he seemed to be going for “menacing without obvious intent.”
 That is, when he asked me for my money, he didn’t produce a weapon or lunge at me; but his tone of voice told me he wasn’t asking me to donate.
 He was telling me to without actually saying “Give me your money or else.”

-I respond that blogging is about building up a lot of high quality entries, promoting them and bringing the buzz to a “boil.”
+I respond that blogging is about building up a lot of entries, promoting them and bringing the buzz to a “boil.”
 If you’re into immediate gratification, then starting a blog (unless you’re a famous person or company) is probably going to frustrate you.
 It takes time, persistence and good content to build readership.
-Click here for some good advice on that.